doodelidodo/WinnerFormatTransformator/README.md

 # WinnerFormatTransformator
-This Tool transform csv Exports from Winner into readable excel for an ERP to import.
+This Tool transforms csv Exports from Winner into readable excel for an ERP to import.